microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

-In order to meet this need, we introduce the `TreeIndex` class, which maintains a mapping between the two identification systems, and also serves as inventory of the repair data that exists in the forest.
+In order to meet this need, we introduce the `TreeIndex` class, which maintains a mapping between the two identification systems, and also serves as an inventory of the repair data that exists in the forest.

 We also introduce the concept of `RemovedTreeId`, which is a value type (likely a number) that uniquely identifies a removed subtree within the forest on a given `SharedTreeView`.